 Phone: (201) 788-6803

 Find us on:

-The Farm Market at the Green Onion celebrates the Black Dirt of Chester, bringing together local organic produce from farms in the Chester Agricultural Center and other local products from the surrounding area.
-Please find below our market offerings:
+The farm store at the Green Onion celebrates the Black Dirt of Chester, bringing together local organic produce from farms in the Chester Agricultural Center and other local products from the surrounding area.
+Our farm store is open during events.